 I know the Scout Law and will abide by it always.

 I was born in Lansdale, PA, near Philadelphia.
-My parents were both scoutmasters in the Philadelphia Hungarian Scout Troops, so I started my scouting career very early.
+My parents were scoutmasters in the Philadelphia Hungarian Scout Troops, so I started my scouting career early.

-For family reasons, we moved several times during my childhood, and fortuitously we always moved to a city with a Hungarian Scout Troop: New Brunswick, San Francisco, Los Angeles, Philadelphia (again), San Francisco (again), and Cleveland.
-I completed all levels of leadership training over the years, and served in many positions, including scoutmaster.
-I organized backpacking trips, obstacle courses, winter camps, summer scout camps for all age groups and even one aimed at the parents.
+For family reasons, we moved several times during my childhood.
+Fortunately, we always moved to a city with a Hungarian Scout Troop: New Brunswick, San Francisco, Los Angeles, Philadelphia (again), San Francisco (again), and Cleveland.
+I completed all levels of leadership training over the years and served in many positions, including scoutmaster.
+I organized backpacking trips, obstacle courses, winter camps, and summer scout camps for all age groups, including one aimed at parents.

 From 1997 to 2004, I led the Cleveland Hungarian Scout Folk Ensemble.
-Highlights of this period include the Cleveland ensemble’s 1998 gala performance, and organizing a three-week tour in 2001 to Northern Hungary and Transylvania.
-Since then, the ensemble has organized, every five years, a folk study tour for its teenage members to Hungary and the region.
+Highlights of this period include the Cleveland ensemble’s 1998 gala performance and organizing a three-week tour in 2001 to Northern Hungary and Transylvania.
+Since then, the ensemble has organized a folk study tour for its teenage members to Hungary and the region every five years.

 Since 1992, I have participated actively in scout leadership training camps for teenagers and young adults.
-These camps are organized both for scouts in the West (the Hungarian Scout Association in Exteris) and for the scout troops of minority communities in the countries neighboring Hungary.
-In this context, I was privileged to train Hungarian Scout leaders in Slovakia, Hungary, Buenos Aires and Melbourne, as well as at the central Scout Park in Fillmore, NY.
+These camps are organized for scouts in the West (the Hungarian Scout Association in Exteris) and for the scout troops of minority communities in the countries neighboring Hungary.
+I was privileged to train Hungarian Scout leaders in Slovakia, Hungary, Argentina, and Australia, as well as at the central Scout Park in Fillmore, NY.

 Since 2001, I have served on the Executive Committee of the Hungarian Scout Association in Exteris.

-I have four children: Keve (23), Bendegúz (22), Vajk (19) and Enese (16).
-My husband Endre Szentkirályi and I both work at the same high school: he as teacher, and I as administrative assistant to the principal.
+My husband, Endre Szentkirályi, and I have four grown children: Keve, Bendegúz, Vajk, and Enese.
+He and I work at the same high school: he is a teacher, and I am the administrative assistant to the principal.

-My ongoing goal is to implement the best practices of scouting organization and problem-solving throughout the Association, particular with regard to leadership training.
-More importantly, my goal is to help our community to raise skilled scouts of good character who are proud of their Hungarian heritage as well as good citizens of their home countries, who can use their multi-cultural background to the benefit of the Hungarian nation.
+My ongoing goal is to implement the best practices of scouting organization and problem-solving throughout the Association, particularly with regard to leadership training.
+More importantly, my goal is to help our community raise skilled scouts of good character who are proud of their Hungarian heritage and good citizens of their home countries who can use their multicultural background to benefit the Hungarian nation.

 MESSAGE FROM THE CAMP DIRECTOR